Brokk-Sindre/ft-oda-documentation/docs/data-model/parliamentary-process/committee-system.md

 ### Meeting Types and Scheduling

-Committee meetings are recorded in the **Møde** entity with specific characteristics:
+Committee meetings are recorded in the **MÃ¸de** entity with specific characteristics:

 #### Meeting Categories